Intrauterine Insemination (IUI)

 3. Follicle Monitoring

-In approximately a week to 10 days after your first visit, we will schedule you for a follicle monitoring.
+In approximately one week to 10 days after your first visit, we will schedule you for a follicle monitoring.
 This is another vaginal ultrasound to visualize the ovaries and monitor the number and size of dominant follicles.
 Based on the results of this visit, the providers will either direct you to another follicle monitoring visit or direct you to take your HCG injection and provide instructions for the timing of intercourse.
 In some cases the providers also prescribe a booster shot of HCG for hormonal support during implantation.

 4. Intrauterine Insemination (IUI)

 Based on the results of the follicle monitoring scans, the providers will specify a time frame for you to schedule an appointment for the procedure.
 The day of the procedure, the male partner will collect approximately 90 minutes prior to the time of the insemination.
 If using donor sperm, you will need to arrive ahead of time to consent for the thaw.
-Once the sperm prep is ready, the IUI is performed on a female partner by inserting a catheter into the vagina, through the cervix into the uterus.
+Once the sperm prep is ready, the IUI is performed by inserting a catheter into the vagina, through the cervix into the uterus.
 The sperm is then injected into the uterus.
 The two week wait begins.

 5. Progesterone Level Monitoring

-One week after insemination, you come in for a progesterone blood draw to ensure that you have the appropriate level of progesterone to help support a pregnancy.
+One week after insemination, you will come in for a progesterone blood draw to ensure that you have the appropriate level of progesterone to help support a pregnancy.
 If this is low, the providers will prescribe progesterone.